Heimdal Security Review: Quick Expert Summary

 Heimdal’s online knowledge base and email support are easily accessed through both the desktop and the Android app.
 I was particularly impressed by the knowledge base, which includes a huge number of articles and tutorials, as well as a cybersecurity glossary, comprehensive frequently asked questions (FAQ) section, and even a weekly cybersecurity course for beginners, available by email.

 I was pretty surprised that Heimdal’s cybersecurity glossary doesn’t include its own proprietary terms — e.g. DarkLayer Guard, VectorN Detection, X-ploit Resilience, etc. — which makes looking up specific parts of the program difficult.

 On the plus side, Heimdal’s email support was among the fastest I’ve experienced.
 Each time I sent Heimdal a support ticket, I received a helpful response within a few hours, and often within 1 hour.
-For an antivirus email support service, this is very fast — some competitors, like BullGuard, can take as long as a whole day to reply to email support requests.
+For an antivirus email support service, this is very fast — some competitors can take as long as a whole day to reply to email support requests.

 Overall, Heimdal’s customer support options are pretty well-executed, but it’s too bad that there aren’t any options for live phone help, web chat, or user forums, which other competitors offer for their users.

 Heimdal provides a decent antivirus scanner and some impressive network security tools for Windows, Macs, and Android devices, but it’s a little glitchy and doesn’t provide enough additional features to compete with other premium brands like Norton and Bitdefender.